cthoyt/cthoyt.github.io/_posts/2025-12-19-annotating-the-literature-demo.md

     )
 ```

-## Final Thoughts
+## Parting Thoughts

-Normally I post final thoughts at the bottom of each post, but since the results
+Normally I post parting thoughts at the bottom of each post, but since the
-take up a lot of space, I'll put them here.
+results take up a lot of space, I'll put them here.

 There are many directions to take these tools.
 The first might be to use a
 subset of MeSH that's most appropriate for the annotation task.
 For example, if